If you want to be a part of the program, by the way, anybody there yet?

 So they should be fine in a minute.

-Why can't they do it same day?
+Why can't they do it the same day like everybody else?

 Why do we have to wait till Friday?

-Why do we have to wait to find out the answer to these things?
+A number of these states, and when every other state can give us the results tonight, why do we have to wait to find out the answer to these things?

 It's unreal.

-Well, it's it's done on purpose.
+Well, it's done on purpose.

 Now, did you go to a more conservative area where the problem was, or was it a liberal area?